-Gone are the balmy days of summer and as the nights draw in my thoughts turn to warm and snug.
+Gone are the balmy days of summer and my thoughts have turned to warm and snug.
 Now is the time to hibernate, embrace your kitchen and slow the food down.
 If you’re having trouble adjusting to the inevitable chill here are some delicious reminders of what we can look forward to whilst we wait for the thaw.

 - Mulling Spices

 Arm yourself with cloves, cinnamon, and nutmeg and you can take over the world.
 Well, at least delight your friends and relatives.
 With invocations of fireside chats and deep armchairs, making the perfect mulled wine or indeed mulled cider, will keep your guests enthralled and your kitchen smelling like Christmas.
 I love this Jamie Oliver recipe as the syrup can be made in advance and even given as gifts.
 Another great DIY Christmas gift is mulled spice bags, simply gather your ingredients together and fasten with cheesecloth.
 If no alcohol is your preference then Chai/Yogi tea, made using the same spices, is the perfect substitute.

 2. Stews and Casseroles